eric1162004/cmpt371-mini-project-1/README.md

 ## CMPT 371 Mini Project 1: Simple Web Server

-This repository contains the implementation of a minimal HTTP web server written in Python for CMPT 371 (Computer Networks).
+This repository contains the implementation of a minimal HTTP web server written in Python for CMPT 371.
 The server is built from scratch using socket programming (no http.server or other high-level HTTP libraries).

 ## Key features:

-- Handles basic HTTP/1.1 requests (GET).
+- Handles basic HTTP/1.1 GET requests.
 - Generates correct responses for the following status codes:

 |Status Code|Title|